Communal areas on public housing estates

 - Common residential areas like foyers, hallways, stairs, car parks, laundries and mail rooms.

-- Fill in the Application for event in communal areas on public housing estates form (.doc).
+- Fill in the Application for event in communal areas on public housing estates (.docx).

-- If the event will involve media, film crews or photography, fill in the Application for filming/photography location agreement form (.doc)
+- If the event will involve media, film crews or photography, fill in the Application for filming or photography location agreement form (.docx)

 - Give the form and any extra information required to your local office.